A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Basics of apparent viscosity and review of recent works

-They all coincide with respect to a singular behavior at the point~$\phi=\phi_c$, that is when the maximum packing fraction is reached.
-For~$\phi\to0$ the equations by~\Frankel and \Quemada both do not reduce to the \Einstein relation.
-Therefore, in~\cite{2004_Pabst} a correction to the \Frankel relation is proposed in the form
+The value~$\etaint{2}=5.2$ according to~\cite{1972_Batchelor} will be used in this work because the focus lies on hard-sphere suspensions with purely hydrodynamic interactions.
+The correlations listed in \tabelle{tab:Korrelationen} are intended to be valid especially for large values of~$\phi$.
+They all coincide with respect to a singular behavior at the point~$\phi=\varphi_T$, that is when the maximum packing fraction is reached.
+Note that \gleich{eq:Quemada} does not reduce to the \Einstein relation as~$\phi\to0$.
+In the next section, an attempt to generalize a viscosity correlation for monodisperse suspensions is presented.